danm-de/pcsc-sharp/README.md

 <!-- toc -->

 ## Introduction
-The _pcsc-sharp_ library is wrapper that gives you access to the _**P**ersonal **C**omputer/**S**mart **C**ard Resource Manager_
+The _pcsc-sharp_ library is wrapper that provides access to the _**P**ersonal **C**omputer/**S**mart **C**ard Resource Manager_
 using the system's native PC/SC API.
-It implements partial ISO7816 support and is written to run on both, Windows and Unix (Mono using PCSC Lite).
+It implements partial ISO7816 support and is written to run on both Windows and Unix (Mono using PCSC Lite).

-_pcsc-sharp_ **is not** a fully featured library to access vendor specific protocols.
-You have to implement those protocols / applications by yourself.
+_pcsc-sharp_ **is not** a fully featured library for accessing vendor specific protocols.
+You must implement those protocols / applications yourself.
-For example: You can use _pcsc-sharp_ to access NXP's Mirfare RFID chips but _pcsc-sharp_ does not provide any APDUs to request KEYs, authorize, etc.
+For example: You can use _pcsc-sharp_ to access NXP's Mirfare RFID chips, but _pcsc-sharp_ does not provide any APDUs to request KEYs, authorize, etc.

 You can find PC/SC specific documentation here: